olle/talk-query-response/README.md

 The Query/Response pattern, described here, aims to support communication and information sharing, in distributed systems.
-It does so by firmly trying to decouple system actors, by establishing an asynchronous, message based, high-level, exchange protocol.
+It does so by firmly trying to decouple system actors, by establishing an asynchronous, message based, high-level, exchange pattern.

 We currently only strive to describe a shared structure, and a sequence of communication, to provide a small set of rules, which can be authoritative